grip-on-software/data-gathering/README.md

   version control systems, based on the group/namespace/collection in which the repositories that were found earlier live.
-- `scraper/git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including additional information such as GitLab project data (commit comments, merge requests).
+- `scraper/git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including auxiliary information such as GitLab/GitHub project data (commit comments, merge requests) and TFS work item data.
 - `scraper/history_to_json.py`: Retrieve a history file containing measurement values for metrics during the project, or only output a reference to it.
-- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a Subversion repository holding the project definitions.
+- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a Git or Subversion repository holding the project definitions.
 - `scraper/jenkins_to_json.py`: Retrieve usage statistics from a Jenkins instance.